CRF welcomes physicians and other health care professionals from around the globe.

 International travelers to the United States of America must comply with prevailing COVID-19 requirements for entry.
 Please view information from the U.S. Centers for Disease Control and Prevention (CDC).
 Additionally, please check with your airline for its boarding and/or entry requirements.

 Check Your Passport Before Booking Travel

 If your passport is expired or due to expire soon, please be sure to renew it before your trip.
-Visitors to the United States are typically required to be in possession of passports that are valid for six months beyond the period of their intended stay.
+Visitors to the United States are typically required to be in possession of a passport that is valid for six months beyond the period of their intended stay.

 If you need an entry visa, please visit your nearest U.S. Embassy or Consulate to obtain the necessary documents — and please plan in advance to allow enough time for the visa to be processed.
 Visit the U.S. Department of State website for information on the visa application process.

 Applications for visas have taken as long as 90 days to process due to COVID-19 staffing issues.
 You must contact your local consulate as soon as possible about the application process for entry into the United States if you are not a U.S. citizen or lawful permanent resident.